Certified Ethical Hacker

 Certified Ethical Hackers use the same knowledge and tools as a malicious hacker, but in a lawful, legitimate manner to assess the security posture of a target system.

 After completing this program, students will be prepared to sit for the CEH Exam.
-Students may enter the workforce directly in positions such as forensics analyst, cyber operator, or systems security analyst, or may tpursue an associate degree in Information Assurance and Cybersecurity or an Information Assurance and Cybersecurity certificate program.
+Students may enter the workforce directly in positions such as forensics analyst, cyber operator, or systems security analyst, or may pursue a certificate or associate degree in Information Assurance and Cybersecurity.

 CEH certification holders qualify for over 80,000 cybersecurity jobs (source: LinkedIn) and the average annual salary for a CEH in the U.S. is $110,000.
 This field is growing at a much faster than average rate, at about 21%, with nearly 2.3 million security professionals providing internet security across the globe.